jaswantjat/openrouter-key-aggregator/README.md

 AUTH_PASSWORD=your_password
 ```

-Then include the Authorization header in your requests:
+Then include the Authorization header in your admin requests:

 ```
 Authorization: Basic base64(username:password)